NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 >     You should be able to see the the GPU information if it is successfully configured.
 >
-> - Finally, run the following command to import the docker image:
+> - Finally, run the following command to import the docker container:
 >
 >   ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```

 ## Setup
-After importing the docker image, make sure you run ``` source /root/.bash_profile``` to setup the environmental variables, before using any of the following scripts.
+After importing the docker container, make sure you run ``` source /root/.bash_profile``` to setup the environmental variables, before using any of the following scripts.

 ## Artifact Contents